Learn to write code for free in any GIS programming language

 What do successful self-taught GIS programmers eat for breakfast?

-If you’re just starting out, we flaunt some of the best, free GIS programming resources available to pave your way to coding competency:
+If you’re just starting out, here are some of the best, free GIS programming resources available to pave your way to coding competency:

 GIS Programming in Applications – Python, C++, .NET, C#